appellatebaton0/siege-prep-4/README.md

     - DynamicInputValue -> Reads for an input and passes a bool (not a condition in case I need it to return axis strength later)
     - DynamicNodeValue -> Returns a node
         - DynamicComponentValue -> Returns a component from an actor
+        - DynamicGroupSingleValue -> Returns one node from a group
     - DynamicPropertyValue -> Returns a property from a node
     - DynamicNodesValue -> Returns an array of nodes
         - DynamicGroupValue -> Returns the nodes in a group